The planning of a Weka system is essential prior to the actual installation process. It involves the planning of the following:

 weka host memory is set to 1.4 GB per compute-core, out of which 0.4 GB is used for the capacity requirement memory.
 If the default capacity requirement memory is not big enough to satisfy the total size of the filesystems, the least used metadata units will be paged to disk, as described in metadata limitations.
 If more RAM is desired for metadata, the memory allocation command must be performed in the install process.
 Having sufficient system memory is not enough.

 The per-host capacity requirement is calculated with the following formula:

 The capacity requirement for the host will be calculated according to the following formula:

-Enough cores should be allocated to support the performance targets.
-For help on planning this, contact the WekaIO Support Team.
+Enough cores should be allocated to support performance targets.

 Enough memory should be allocated to match core allocation, as discussed above.

 The running of other applications on the same host (converged Weka system deployment) is supported.
 However, this is not covered in this documentation.
 For further information, contact the Weka Support Team.